LoneKP/LoneKP/content/blog/people-are-brainstorming-around-the-world.md

 &nbsp;

-If you understand portuguise (I don't, but thank you Google Translate!), [the Onde eu Clico youtube channel](https://www.youtube.com/c/Ondeeuclico1) has some really useful technology tips for teachers of the future.
+If you understand portuguise, [the Onde eu Clico youtube channel](https://www.youtube.com/c/Ondeeuclico1) has some really useful technology tips for teachers of the future.

 &nbsp;